griffey13/PathFinding/README.md

 ```cpp
     astar.loadFile('your_JSON_filename_here.json');
 ```
-To calculate the path from the starting position to the target positon
+To calculate the path from the starting position to the target position
 ```cpp
     auto path = astar.findPath(PathFinder::heuristic::euclidean, 10);
 ```